Balmerino Parish Church: Andrew Thomson

-Andrew Thomson was the author of the first statistical account of Balmerino in the famous Statistical Account of Scotland, a work published by Sir John Sinclair of Ulbster documenting the parishes of Scotland in the 1790's.
+Andrew Thomson was the author of the first statistical account of Balmerino in the famous Statistical Account of Scotland, a work published by Sir John Sinclair of Ulbster documenting the parishes of Scotland in the 1790s.

 John Thomson

 John Thomson was the fifteenth minister of Balmerino, succeeding his father Andrew Thomson.
 John Thomson authored the second statistical account of Balmerino in the New Statistical Account of Scotland, an updated account published by the General Assembly of the Church of Scotland in the period of 1834 to 1845.
-He served as minister for 33 years until his death on 22 May 1857 at the age of 61.
+He served as minister for 32 years until his death on 22 May 1857 at the age of 60.

 James A. Campbell

 James A. Campbell succeeded John Thomson in 1857 as the sixteenth minister of Balmerino parish.
 Prior to this, he had served as chaplain to the Highland Brigade during the Crimean War.

 Much of the history of Balmerino parish was collected in his 1867 book Balmerino And Its Abbey: A Parochial History.
 The book, which was updated with a newer edition published in 1899, is the most complete historical work to cover the parish's history.